apivich-h/apivich-h.github.io/_posts/misc/2000-01-01-interesting-videos.md

 Videos that still teach you something but not necessarily related to STEM.

+- **[Pad Krapao: The Story Behind Thailand's Real National Dish](https://www.youtube.com/watch?v=1OupK3x8ujw)** by _OTR Food & History_.
+Real Thai food appreciators (and Thais like myself) will know that the _real_ national dish of Thailand is the Pad Krapao (stir-fried basil and rice) and not Pad Thai or whatever other dish they claim it to be.
+This video is a good one about this particular dish.

 - **[Thai Election: Will the Military Launch a Coup?](https://www.youtube.com/watch?v=fljhL-IxBJo)** by _TLDR News Global_.
 I am quite a fan of TLDR news, and this is one of the more relevant news to me.
 This is a video that summarises the results of the 2023 Thai election, which as of the video provides the reason why I am again optimistic about Thailand's future.

 - **[Why Thailand's Geography Breeds Instability](https://www.youtube.com/watch?v=S9SMRuvnl2g)** by _PolyMatter_.
 Another video about Thailand, this time taking a look at how its geography relates to their politics.